apache/logging-flume/flume-ng-doc/sphinx/FlumeUserGuide.rst

 ~~~~~~~~~~~

 Listens on Avro port and receives events from external Avro client streams.
-When paired with the built-in AvroSink on another (previous hop) Flume agent,
+When paired with the built-in Avro Sink on another (previous hop) Flume agent,
 it can create tiered collection topologies.
 Required properties are in **bold**.